 One of the mysteries of the English language finally explained.

-A heavy, powerful horse of a draught breed, originally from the English Midlands.
+A heavy, powerful horse of a draft breed, originally from the English Midlands.

 - ‘Two shire horses pulled a cart full of waving children, books and bedding and the youngsters were met by the school's junior choir who sang outside the church.’